-- Seek to induce or persuade any voter to vote in a certain way or refrain from voting within 100 feet of the building in which a polling place is situated, or anywhere on public property on which a polling place is situated. - Wear any political badge, insignia or button, or provide any such badge, insignia or button, at or about the polls, however violation of this section will not prevent an individual from voting.
+- Seek to induce or persuade any voter to vote in a certain way or refrain from voting within 100 feet of the building in which a polling place is situated, or anywhere on public property on which a polling place is situated. - Wear any political badge, insignia, or button related to a candidate and/or ballot question on that election's ballot, or provide any such badge, insignia, or button, at or about the polls.
+Violation of this section will not prevent an individual from voting; however, names and activity details will be forwarded to local law enforcement for investigation.
 M.S.
 211B.11, subd.
 1